16.4. Installation Procedure

 python python3 python2.

 Tcl interpreter program.
-This will be used to determine the dependencies for building PL/Tcl, and it will be substituted into Tcl scripts.
+This will be used to determine the dependencies for building PL/Tcl.
+If this is not set, the following are probed in this order:

 make.
 The contents of

 If using GCC, it is best to build with an optimization level of

 as the use of uninitialized variables).
 However, non-zero

 optimization levels can complicate debugging because stepping